 Said he, “Humble request to authorities to urgently ban all reality shows involving children.
 It’s actually destroying them emotionally and their purity.”

 Well, we couldn’t agree more.
+We should stand for this “Say No to Reality Shows”.
 Children have, for long been our little trophies.
 As parents it is but natural for us to take pride in their little achievements.
 Years ago, it was at family get togethers that we would ask four and five year olds to break into a song or a poem the moment we pressed the play button.
 It was a gamble anyway.
 For those whose children obediently followed the call, it was a moment of victory while for those whose young ones decided to find cover behind curtains, it would be summed up as a simple ploy to buy time.

 The pleadings and cajoling didn’t always work and back home the same dialogue would resound every time, “Badi beizzati karata hai.
 Dobara kabhi nahi kahenge kuch karne ko.”(He embarrasses us.
 We aren’t asking him to do a thing again)